Kometa-Team/Kometa/docs/home/guides/scheduling.md

    ```
    cd /path/to/plex-meta-manager && pmm-venv/bin/python plex_meta_manager.py --config config/config.yml --run
    ```
+   Change `/path/to/plex-meta-manager` to reflect where you've installed Plex Meta Manager.

+   This is an example, which does nothing but run the script immediately.
+If you want to add additional flags you can do so.

    NOTE: This is assuming you created the `pmm-venv` virtual environment as described in the [Local Walkthrough](local)